rbrtsmith/BlockSlider/README.md

 ```

 ##Settings / API
-The Block Slider can take an optional second parameter (First when using jQuery).
+The Block Slider can take an optional second argument (First when using jQuery).
 Default settings:
 ```javascript
 {